2025 Central Michigan Chippewas football team

-The 2025 Central Michigan Chippewas football team represent Central Michigan University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The Chippewas are led by Matt Drinkall in his first year as the head coach.
-The Chippewas play their home games at Kelly/Shorts Stadium, located in Mount Pleasant, Michigan.
+The 2025 Central Michigan Chippewas football team represented Central Michigan University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The Chippewas were led by Matt Drinkall in his first year as the head coach.
+The Chippewas played their home games at Kelly/Shorts Stadium, located in Mount Pleasant, Michigan.

 Preseason

 The MAC Football Kickoff was held on Thursday, July 24, 2025, at the Ford Field in Detroit, Michigan from 9:00 am EDT to 1:30 pm EDT.

 Preseason polls

 Coaches Poll

 On July 24 the MAC announced the preseason coaches' poll.